jantman/serverspec-extended-types/README.md

 * make sure everything is suitably generic for other people; document all assumptions
 * spec tests for everything
 * travis, coverage
+* job to test running yard, and fail on any errors or undocumented stuff
+* way to automatically generate README.md type documentation?

 ## Installation